magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/rule-engine/queues.md

 ### Overview

-In **ThingsBoard**, **queues** guarantee the message processing, handle occasional spikes, and keep the system up and running on extreme loads.
+In **IoT Hub**, **queues** guarantee the message processing, handle occasional spikes, and keep the system up and running on extreme loads.
 **Edge Queues** are designed in the same way as **Platform (Cloud) Queues**.
 For a better understanding, read the [Platform Queues documentation](/docs/{{peDocsPrefix}}user-guide/rule-engine-2-5/queues/){: target="_blank"}.